onsip/sipjs.com/content/guides/server-configuration/freeswitch.md

 ## Troubleshooting

-Freeswitch has a wiki article on [WebRTC support](https://wiki.freeswitch.org/wiki/Webrtc).
+FreeSWITCH has a wiki article on [WebRTC support](https://wiki.freeswitch.org/wiki/Webrtc).